phunky-panda94/memory-card/README.md

-#Memory Card
+# Memory Card

-This project demonstrates the use of React.
+This project demonstrates the use of React and the following concepts:

-Front-end

-Using React:

-state
+- state
-props
+- props
-useEffect and useState hooks
+- useEffect and useState hooks